barak007/mini-extract-issue/README.md

 I also want to specify css dependencies (not @import) in the css files.

-This can ensure that my javascript imports of components and css dose not mass up the order of css output
+This can ensure that my javascript imports of components and css does not mass up the order of css output

 # The issue